mbaibakov/corda/docs/source/contributing-flow-internals.rst

 The main idea behind checkpoints is to utilize the ``Fiber`` data structure and treat it as a serializable object capturing the state of a running computation.
-Whenever a Corda-suspendable API is hit, we capture the execution stack and corresponding entry list, and serialize it using Kryo.
+Whenever a Corda-suspendable API is hit, we capture the execution stack and corresponding entry list, and serialize it using `Kryo <https://github.com/EsotericSoftware/kryo>`_, a reflection-based serialization library capable of serializing unstructured data.
 We thus get a handle to an arbitrary suspended computation.

 In the flow state machine there is a strict separation of the user-code's state, and the flow framework's internal state.
 The former is the serialized ``Fiber``, and the latter consists of structured objects.